 Replacement in the middle of a word

-Typinator deliberately does not expand abbreviations that start in the middle of a word, even when you turn the "whole word" option off.
+Typinator deliberately does not expand abbreviations that start in the middle of a word, even when you select "Expand on match".
 The reason for this is that almost any combination of letters can occur in the middle of a word.
 It is therefore likely that you get unwanted replacements.
 For example, when you define "mp" as an abbreviation for "microprocessor", you certainly don't want it to turn "example" into "examicroprocessorle".

 But there are situations where you actually might want to insert special characters in the middle of a word.
 For example, assume you need to write German names with an English keyboard that lacks umlaut keys.
 To create "abbreviations" that you can use for typing umlauts in the middle of a word, just start the abbreviations with special characters.
 For example, try the backslash character to translate "\a" into "ä" and "\U" into "Ü".